lisa-pinto/thesis-site/content/post/personalities.md

 ---
 author: Lisa
 description: Pi with the Vitruvian Man
+date:
-image: digits-thumbnail.png
+image: allnums.png
 tags:
 - emoji
-title: Painting by the Digit
+title: Numbers and their Personalities
 ---

 ## Introduction